Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 **********
 Procedure
 **********
-The procedure to install CORTX on VA is mentioned below.
+The procedure to install CORTX on OVA is mentioned below.

 1. From `OVA file <https://github.com/Seagate/cortx/releases/tag/VA>`_, download the TAR file that contains the VMware virtual machine images (a file named **cortxvm_opensource_vX.tar.gz**, where X is the revision of the VM image).